Risk Management in Connected Devices

-According to Symantec, the average number of malware variants created each day is more than a million.
+According to Symantec, on average, more than a million of malware variants pops up every day.
 A large number of these threats use both novel, and well-known techniques some of which are file-less like PowerShell scripts and others file-bases which makes most of this malware, for the most part, appear invisible.

-A robust endpoint security solution starts with being informed.
+A robust endpoint security solution starts on information.
 Every business should have a thorough understanding of its assets, so it can analyze and identify which devices or systems are the most vulnerable and pose the most significant risk to the network.

 That means conducting routine health checks, validating performance, analyzing the current security infrastructure, and identifying any vulnerabilities.

 To beef up endpoint protection, try adopting the latest security solutions, continuously monitor and sandbox applications, and connections.
 Lastly, take the time to properly integrate endpoint security solutions with the organization’s existing infrastructure.

 Ask for help – Address Risk Management Properly